 Like most tree resins, Elemi is a powerful insect repellent, effective against mosquitoes, ants, midges, moths, flies and fleas.

 Burn this incense outside to create an uplifting, meditative space and to keep biting insects at bay.

-As an incense the resin is sticky to touch, it is helpful to freeze it before cutting it or smashing it up into small pieces or powder, this means it can be blended easily with other resins or it can be simply be burned on a charcoal disc.
+Because the resin is sticky to touch, it can be helpful to freeze it before cutting it or smashing it up into small pieces or powder.
+This enables easier blending with other resins or it can be simply be burned on a charcoal disc.